-We literally spend ten’s of thousands of dollars a year on software and hardware each year – which might not seem like much but we are only an office of (as of this week) 10 people.
+We literally spend ten’s of thousands of dollars on software and hardware each year – which might not seem like much but we are only an office of (as of this week) 10 people.
 Since I am aware of the role technology plays, I wasn’t planning on writing a post about it when I pulled out my computer last night.
 However, there were a few things that all happened at the end of last week that made me think things are evolving so rapidly that I take certain technological advancements for granted.

 It all started when the client for the cabin project (see winter photos here) we completed last year asked if we could figure out if a table she wanted to buy could actually be moved through the house to get to its final destination.
 This table, for what’s worth, is 96″ long by 60″ wide … it’s not a normal sized table … it’s HUGE.
 SO I turned to Landon in my office and asked him to verify the door widths and the ceiling heights so I could let the client’s know if this could work.

 But the amazing things didn’t stop there, they just kept on coming.